ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 ====================

-The ``ansible-container shipit`` command brings the power of Ansible to container deployment, making it easy to automate the deployment of your application on Kubenetes, OpenShift and more.
-In this example we'll see how to deploy to `Google Container Engine <https://cloud.google.com/container-engine/>`_ using *shipit*.
+The ``ansible-container shipit`` command brings the power of Ansible to container deployment, making it easy to automate the deployment of your application to Kubernetes, OpenShift and other cloud container services.
+In this example we'll walk through a deployment to `Google Container Engine <https://cloud.google.com/container-engine/>`_.

 Requirements
 ''''''''''''
-Follow the `installation guide <http://docs.ansible.com/ansible-container/installation.html>`_ to install ansible-container from source.
+If you have not already done so, follow the `installation guide <http://docs.ansible.com/ansible-container/installation.html>`_ to install ansible-container.

 In addition to Ansible Container, the following are also required to run the complete deployment workflow: